-Boise, Idaho has plenty to offer; with its warm summer months, lots of outdoor activities, and an abundance of local food, you’ll find that Boise has a wide variety of things to do all seasons of the year.
+Boise, Idaho has plenty to offer; with its warm summer months, lots of outdoor activities, and an abundance of local food, you’ll find that Boise has a wide variety of things to do throughout the year.

 Boise is home to historical sites like the Old Idaho Penitentiary, The Botanical Gardens, and Morrison Knudsen Nature Center, all must-see attractions.
 Boise is becoming more and more popular, and for a good reason!
 The city has a lot to offer.